99robots/99robots-header-footer-code-manager/readme.txt

 == Screenshots ==

 1. Dashboard - All Snippets
 2. Add New Snippet - Read the documentation at: http://www.99robots.com/docs/header-footer-code-manager
+3. Choose where you want your snippet to be displayed

 == Frequently Asked Questions ==